nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add tasks
-2. KoolToDoManager prompts user for name of task
+2. Burdens prompts user for name of task
 3. User inputs name of task
-4. KoolToDoManager adds the task <br>
+4. Burdens adds the task <br>
 Use case ends.

 **Extensions**